 Cybercriminals are acutely aware of their power and have begun to change their tactics.
 They are now using a trial-and-error system, going down to a series of things and seeing what works.
 This has contributed to the increasing threats facing OT environments.
 Industries that operate within critical infrastructures, such as oil, gas, chemical, and transportation, are being targeted by specific attacks tailored for their unique operational technology environment.

 In a way, we should learn from the processes of cybercriminals.
-They keep up to date logs on developments in the OT security industry as they scheme to sow havoc and hold critical infrastructure organisations to ransom.
+They keep up to date logs on developments in the OT security industry as they scheme to sow havoc and hold critical infrastructure organizations to ransom.
 If the cybercriminals are aware of the OT and IT assets you have within your digital environment, you should be too.
 We cannot protect what we cannot see and understand.
-Business leaders should prioritise OT security before it is too late.
+Business leaders should prioritize OT security before it is too late.
 You should ask questions such as what holes we have in our IT or OT systems?
 Or what vulnerabilities are we susceptible to, and how do we manage them?
 Answering these questions will start you on your journey towards better vessel security.